-Standardised testing carried out each year enables benchmarking of pupils' attainment and progress against national standards.
+Standardised testing enables carried out each year enables benchmarking of pupils attainment and progress against national standards

 Data Collection: The purpose of collecting any data about a pupil/cohort in the school is to understand and use it to make informed and evidence based decisions about next steps and interventions that will lead to the best outcomes for those pupils and to then compare data sets to ensure these have had the desired impact, supporting in signposting what further action is needed.
-At Norfolk House we complete this termly; so that teachers create actions from their analysis to maximise pupil learning and outcomes for the following term; this is quality assured internally by Subject leaders and Heads of Department as well as SLT and external quality assurance is provided by our central education committee through governance.
+At Norfolk House School we complete this termly; so that teachers create actions from their analysis to maximise pupil learning and outcomes for the following term; this is quality assured internally by the subject leaders, senior leadership team and external quality assurance is provided by our central education committee through governance.

 Assessment and GDPR: Individual pupils' assessment data is part of pupils' personal information.
-Care should be taken with the collation, storage and analysis of data.
-While it is appropriate to share consolidated assessment information outside of school any individual data must be anonymised referenced also in Assessment Policy.
-(19)
+Care is taken with the collation, storage and analysis of data.
+While it is appropriate to share consolidated assessment information outside of school any individual data must be anonymised.
+This is referenced also in the school's Assessment Policy.

-Pupil progress meetings held termly help to determine if pupils are reaching the required milestones in relation to their own ability and national and school indicators.
+Pupil progress meetings, held termly, help to determine if pupils are reaching the required milestones in relation to their own ability and national and school indicators.
 Where pupils are not making adequate progress, they will be identified for close monitoring/ small group intervention or 1:1 intervention as appropriate.
 If it is determined that the children are still not making adequate progress they may be referred to the school's SENCo for further investigation into their needs.
 Where specific needs are identified and can be met with 'reasonable adjustment' by the school there will be no additional costs for support.
 Where it is deemed most appropriate for there to be intervention from an outside resource, the cost for these services will be the responsibility of the parent.

-In EYFS the school will assess according to the statutory Early Years Profile and the 2 Years olds progress check.
-Results of the Early Years Profile is provided to parents and Haringey Local Authority.
+In EYFS, the school will assess according to the statutory Early Years Profile and the 2 Year olds progress check.
+Results of the Early Years Profile are provided to parents and Haringey Local Authority on request.